blue-pho3nix/blue-windots/README.md

 ### Edit `C:\Users\<your_username>\komorebi.json` after install
 1. After your edits, save the file.
-2. Open a regular powershell.
+2. Open a regular powershell (`win + enter`).
 a.
-Or open powerShell as Administrator, if you want to run komorebi with Administrator privileges.
+Or open powerShell as Administrator (`shift + win + enter`), if you want to run komorebi with Administrator privileges.
 (This just makes it so apps that have Administrator privs use komorebi, but may cause issues if there is a vulnerability with komorebi).
 3. Stop and start komorebi or reload the configuration.
 > Make sure to always use `--ahk` to keep the autohotkeys working.
 When you stop/restart komorebi, you'll need to reload autohotkey.
 ```